Event Management

 Najmeh Hassanli, University of Technology Sydney, Australia

-Burcin Hatipoglu, University of New South Wales, Australia
+Burcin Hatipoglu, University New South Wales, Australia

 Christopher Hautbois, University of Paris, France